Skip to content

 Extended data

 In this construction, we extend the blobs using a one-dimensional erasure coding extension.
-The matrix comprises maximum MAX_BLOBS_PER_BLOCK rows and fixed NUMBER_OF_COLUMNS columns, with each row containing a Blob and its corresponding extension. compute_extended_matrix demonstrates the relationship between blobs and custom type ExtendedMatrix.
+The matrix comprises maximum MAX_BLOBS_PER_BLOCK rows and fixed NUMBER_OF_COLUMNS columns, with each row containing a Blob and its corresponding extension. compute_matrix demonstrates the relationship between blobs and the matrix, a potential method of storing cells/proofs.

 Column gossip